FPIs on selling spree for 6th month in a row; pull out Rs 45,608 cr in Mar so far

 This is the sixth consecutive month of FPI outflows from the Indian markets.

-The selling is mainly confined to financials and IT since these segments constitute the bulk of assets under the custody of FPIs, Vijayakumar noted.
+The selling is mainly confined to financials and IT since these segments constitute the bulk of assets under the custody of FPIs, Vijayakumar said.

 "An important takeaway from FPI selling is that it is not impacting all segments.
 For instance, FPIs sold IT stocks worth Rs 10,984 crore in February, but in March IT is one of the best performing sectors," he added.